WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 );
 ```

 ### `editor.postContentBlockTypes`

 Used to modify the list of blocks that should be enabled even when used inside a locked template.
 Any block that saves data to a post should be added here.
-Examples of this are the post featured image block.
-Which often gets used in templates but should still allow selecting the image even when the template is locked.
+An example of this is the Post Featured Image block.
+Often used in templates, this block should still allow selecting the image even when the template is locked.

-_Example:_
+The following example enables the fictitious block `namespace/example`.

 ```js
 const addExampleBlockToPostContentBlockTypes = ( blockTypes ) => {